eliath/bing-image-dl/README.md

 =========================

 A script to download images to bing.

-URGENT: Do not make this repo public.
+**URGENT**: Do not make this repo public.
 The source code contains a private API key.

 Usage
 -----